Azure/device-simulation-dotnet/CONTRIBUTING.md

 * Help future developers to understand the purpose of your code
 * Help the maintainer write release notes

-Finally, push the commits to your fork, submit a pull request and follow the code review progress.
+Finally, push the commits to your fork, submit a pull request, wait for the automated feedback from Travis CI, and follow the code review progress.
 The team might ask for some [changes](https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork) before merging the pull request.